We’ve all received a fundraising appeal letter in the mail asking us to donate.

 It’s much more complex than just whipping up a letter and stuffing it in an envelope.
 There’s a lot of strategy and psychology involved in motivating someone to give through the mail.

-And there are some common mistakes that nonprofits make in sending out a fundraising letter that causes their results to tank.
+And there are some common mistakes that nonprofits make in sending out a fundraising appeal letter that causes their results to tank.

-Here are six reasons why your fundraising letter may not be working and what you can do about it.
+Here are six reasons why your fundraising appeal letter may not be working and what you can do about it.

 1. The letter is too vague.
 People don’t like to work hard to figure out what you want.
 If your letter starts off by thanking people for their support this year, then talks about how hard the year has been, then says “We hope we can count on your support again this year,” your reader will be confused.
 Is this a thank-you letter?
 An ask?
 An annual report?
 Your letter must clearly define the need and ask for the gift if you want to see the kind of return you’re hoping for.
 Your fundraising letter is also not the place to tell your donors everything your organization has done or is thinking about doing for the year.
 They don’t need a rundown of all your services and programs.
 They don’t need to know all your statistics – in fact using more than one well-chosen stat can make people stop reading, which means they probably won’t give.
 So, stay on point!